AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/06-Data/06-Data.markdown

 # Classification

-This chapter covers the classification and regression of data, which are the most prominent applications of neural networks.
+This chapter covers the classification of data, which is one of the most prominent applications of neural networks.

 ## Support to easily train network

-In the previous chapter, we have seen that we can obtain a trained neural network to express the XOR logical gate with:
+In the previous chapter, we have seen that we can obtain a trained neural network to express the XOR logical gate.
+In particular, we have seen the following script:

 ```Smalltalk
 n := NNetwork new.